avitorio/outstatic/apps/docs/outstatic/content/docs/environment-variables.md

 # Where content is saved.
 Defaults to outstatic/content if empty.
 OST_CONTENT_PATH=outstatic/content

+# If your Next.js project is inside a monorepo, ie: your /outstatic folder
-# Specify monorepo folder of your Outstatic content
+# is not at the root level of your repository.
+Specify monorepo folder of
+# your Next.js install
 OST_MONOREPO_PATH=apps/web

 # OpenAI API Key for AI Completions